pu8asr/svxlink-automake/README.md

 # svxlink-automake
-Easy installation SVXLINK (Echolink) on Linux systems
+EchoLink on Raspberry - Easy installation SVXLINK on Linux systems

 My name is Airam, I am Brazilian and amateur radio call sign of my station is PU8ASR.
 Currently I keep a link in the city of Manaus, in the heart of the Amazon rainforest.